 First, we removed genes with low expression (median reads per kilobase per million reads mapped < 1), which resulted in 12,240 genes for downstream analyses.
 We normalized read counts using the voom function of the R package limma (Ritchie et al., 2015).
 While investigating monocyte purity, three samples differed in CD3 gene expression from the rest by several orders of magnitude.
-We concluded that these samples were contaminated with CD3+ cells (i.e., inefficient CD14 purification, see Fig. S5) and excluded them from all analyses, leaving a final sample size of 35 monkeys (n = 20 fed the Western diet, n = 15 Mediterranean diet).
+We concluded that these samples were contaminated with CD3+ cells (i.e., inefficient CD14 purification, Appendix Figure 3) and excluded them from all analyses, leaving a final sample size of 35 monkeys (n = 20 fed the Western diet, n = 15 Mediterranean diet).
 To control for batch effects related to RNA quality and monocyte purity, we calculated the residual gene expression from a model of normalized gene expression as a function of CD14 expression, CD3 expression, RNA integrity, and RNA concentration.
 These residual gene expression values were used for all subsequent analyses.

 Modeling Effect of Diet on Gene Expression